Updated April 2025 — UK & London Rates

 UK Build Cost Per m² Guide — London & Regions 2025

 Typical cost-per-square-metre ranges for common construction projects.
-London commands a 15–30% premium over UK averages.
+London commands a 15 to 30% premium over UK averages.
 All figures exclude VAT, architect fees and planning costs.

 🏠